eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 Generic sets of skills in robotics:
 + skill set:
+	- We are looking for a Research Scientist, Robotics - New College Graduate:
+	- NVIDIA’s invention of the GPU in 1999 sparked the growth of the PC gaming market, redefined modern computer graphics, and revolutionized parallel computing.
+More recently, GPU deep learning ignited modern AI — the next era of computing.
+With the GPU acting as the primary computing device, robots can now perceive and understand the world around them.
+Today, NVIDIA has transformed into “the AI computing company.”
+We're looking to grow our company, and build our teams with the smartest people in the world working on diverse aspects of AI.
+Join us at the frontier of technological advancement!
+	- Robotics is an increasingly exciting field, influenced heavily by recent advances in hardware acceleration through devices such as the modern GPU.
+These advances have enabled tremendous progress in several areas of robotics, including manipulation, visual recognition, real-time tracking, and learning-based control.
+Robots are getting increasingly proficient at building 3D maps of their environments, detecting and tracking objects and people as they move through the world, learning controllers from realistic simulation, and understanding commands provided via gestures and natural language.
+	- While our ultimate goal is to reach human-level dexterity, perception, and adaptability, we still have a long way to go.
+To enable the next generation of robots that can robustly operate in the physical world and interact with people in a natural way, progress is still needed in multiple domains: perception, planning, learning, and control.
+Moreover, even more importantly, the integration of these individual contributions into complete robot systems opens new challenges.
+	- Toward this goal, the NVIDIA Robotics Research Lab brings together a diverse, interdisciplinary research team working on core robotics topics ranging from control, perception, machine learning, common sense reasoning, task planning, human-robot collaboration, and critical related areas such as deep learning for computer vision, natural language processing and decision making.
+	- The lab focuses on fundamental research questions in robotics and lab members are encouraged to publish their research and open source their code.
+The lab hosts numerous internships every year to foster education and communication, and the team is encouraged to collaborate broadly with institutions outside of NVIDIA, both academic and industrial.
+NVIDIA is well known for its team culture, and lab researchers are able to closely interact with others within the company who are experts in broad subtopics such as computer vision, computer graphics, GPU computing, AI and Deep Learning, self-driving cars, and physics-based simulation.
+	- Robot manipulation, robot control, reinforcement learning, computer vision, human-robot interaction, deep learning, physics-based simulation, neuro symbolic reasoning, and natural language processing.
+	- Pursuing PhD in Robotics, Computer Science, Engineering or related field.
+	- 3+ years of relevant research or work experience
+	- Knowledge of theory and practice of robotics, or a related area with a strong interest in connecting your work to robotics scenarios.
+	- A track record of research excellence with your work published in top conferences and journals such as Robotics (RSS, ICRA, IROS, CoRL, T-RO, IJRR), Machine Learning (NeurIPS, ICML, ICLR, AAAI, JMLR), Computer Vision (CVPR, ICCV, ECCV, TPAMI) and Language (ACL, EMNLP, NAACL).
+	- Exceptional programming skills in Python, and deep learning frameworks such as Tensorflow and Pytorch.
+Fluency in C/C++; CUDA and robotics frameworks such as ROS is a plus.
+	- Strong communication and interpersonal skills are required along with the ability to work in a dynamic, research focused team.
+A demonstrated history of mentoring junior engineers and interns is a huge plus.
+	- Are you dedicated, upbeat and dynamic with excellent analytical ability?
+Are you a researcher or an engineer passionate and highly motivated about solving complex problems?
+If so, you may be a perfect fit for NVIDIA!
++ skill set:
 	- Experience with Robotics perception
 	- At Starsky, the Perception team is responsible for processing sensor information and making it available to the other teams in a clean and consistent format.
 The models and algorithms developed aim to achieve robust real time detection and tracking of our truck and other objects in the local environment, including lane lines, vehicles, and pedestrians.
 	- As a Robotics Perception Engineer, you will be responsible for filtering, fusing and post-processing the outputs of different deep learning models and sensors.
 You will apply state of the art tracking and fusion algorithms which are robust to sensor noise and environmental variability.
 This requires working with teams across the driving stack to scope requirements and understand the strengths and limitations of different modules.